The Board of Directors

 > List of members

-The President - Jacques Biot
+The President - Eric Labaye

 The Director-General – François Bouchet

 Under the authority of the President of the Board of Directors, the Director-General oversees the administration and military leadership of the school.
+The President of the Board of Directors is responsible for accomplishing the school's strategic missions.

 François Bouchet is an École Polytechnique graduate (class of X86) as well as a graduate of Supaéro.
 Since December 2013, he was director of the land systems division within the DGA (General Direction for Armament).